Creating Test Cases

 {% hint style="info" %}

-The **Import File** option requires the Upload Excel feature to be enabled on your plan.
-The **Record & Play** option requires a paid plan with the Record Playback feature enabled.
+The **Import Files** option requires the relevant upload feature to be enabled on your plan.
+The **Record & Play** option requires the recorder capability.

 {% endhint %}